NOC-MSM/nemo_pipeline/README.md

 # NEMO Pipeline

-**NEMO Pipeline** is a Python library dedicated to building reproducible data pipelines for calculating offline diagnostics using NEMO ocean general circulation model outputs.
+**NEMO Pipeline** is a Python library for building reproducible data pipelines to calculate diagnostics using NEMO ocean general circulation model outputs at scale.

 ### What is a NEMO Pipeline?

-Data pipelines are automated systems which open raw input data, calculate one or more diagnostics and write the results to an output destination.
+Data pipelines are automated systems which open raw input data, perform one or more calculations / transformations and write the results to an output file.

-**NEMO Pipeline** enables users to create scalable diagnostic pipelines for their ocean analysis or model validation using the three steps outlined above.
+**NEMO Pipeline** enables users to create scalable diagnostic pipelines for ocean analysis or model validation using these three steps.

 * **Input** --> Opening a collection of NEMO netCDF output files as one or more `xarray.Datasets`.

-* **Diagnostics** --> Use the `NEMODataTree` xarray object introduced in the [nemo_cookbook](https://github.com/NOC-MSM/nemo_cookbook/) library to calculate offline diagnostics, such as masked statistics and extracting hydrographic sections.
+* **Diagnostics** --> Use the `NEMODataTree` xarray object introduced in the [nemo_cookbook](https://github.com/NOC-MSM/nemo_cookbook/) library to calculate diagnostics, such as masked statistics or extracting hydrographic sections.

 * **Output** --> Write the diagnostics stored in an `xarray.Dataset` to a local file (netCDF or Zarr).